jimTheSTEAMClown/HighSchoolCourses/README.md

 - Counters, Shift, and ALU

 ## ✨ Digital Logic - VHDL/Verilog Introduction:
-This is a Module focused on the relationship between  schematic and text based description.  it will explore VHDL and Verilog implementations ot some of the logic studied in previous modules.
+**(Target release: Nov 2023-Feb 2024)**  This is a Module focused on the relationship between  schematic and text based description.  it will explore VHDL and Verilog implementations ot some of the logic studied in previous modules.

   **Modules deliverables will include:** (about 2 hours of 30 min Lectures & 4+ hours of Lab & Assessment activities)
   - **Google Docs:** Slide Presentation 📰, Lesson Tutorial 🖼️, Resources ✨